 ARTICLE XII.
 PARLIAMENTARY AUTHORITY

 Senate and meetings in all cases to which they are applicable and in which they are

 ARTICLE XIII.
 ADOPTION AND AMENDMENT

 The Bylaws of the Staff Senate shall become effective when adopted by a two thirds

 of the Senators, or a petition to the President of the Staff Senate signed by at least

 An amendment to these Bylaws shall become effective upon approval by two-thirds vote

-Revised and Adopted April 13, 2011
+Revised and Adopted September 2015